TheNewR00t/SCP-343/README.md

 Kys - You can kill yourself if you throw (or drop) a flashlight

 MedKit - You can Make medkits if you pickup items

+God Mode - You are inmortal if you have this role